-Manufactured by Swiss railway rolling stock manufacturer Stadler at its facility in Valencia, Spain, Citylink family of light-rail vehicles are barrier-free and low-floor units.
+Manufactured by Swiss railway rolling stock manufacturer Stadler, at its facility in Valencia, Spain, the Citylink family of light-rail vehicles are barrier-free and low-floor units.
 The trains are designed to provide passengers with safe and comfortable journeys.

-Designed for both metre gauge and standard gauge networks, Citylink is operational in the UK, Spain and Germany.
+Designed for both metre gauge and standard gauge networks, Citylink is operational in the UK, Spain, and Germany.
 Hungary is the latest customer of the tram-train.
 The first Citylink train entered service on the Alicante network in Spain in 2003.
-Stadler has so far received orders for 165 units, of which 111 are currently in commercial service.

 The barrier-free tram type Citylink has a low-floor configuration throughout the length of the vehicle.
 It is designed to provide improved acoustic insulation while ensuring a smooth and quiet operation.

-Citylink LRVs are bi-directional and bi-mode vehicles designed with a modern passenger information system, air conditioning, a bright, comfortable interior, and an advanced onboard surveillance CCTV camera system.
+Citylink LRVs are bi-directional and bi-mode vehicles designed with a modern passenger information system, air conditioning, a bright and comfortable interior, and an advanced onboard surveillance CCTV camera system.

 Citylink enables easy access for different platform heights.
 It has four double-leaf doors on each side which can be placed at different heights.
 The windows of the tram-train are designed to provide passengers with panoramic views.

-The dual-voltage vehicles have been built in compliance with the latest safety requirements of European standards EN 12663 P-III and EN 15227 C-III.
+The dual-voltage vehicles were built in compliance with the latest safety requirements of European standards EN 12663 P-III and EN 15227 C-III.

-The new tram-trains will have a seating capacity to accommodate 216 passengers, of which 92 can be seated in 76 fixed seats and 16 folding seats.
-The seating configuration will allow four passengers per 1m² area.
+The new tram-trains have a seating capacity to accommodate 216 passengers, including 92 in 76 fixed seats, and 16 in folding seats.
+The seating configuration allows four passengers per 1m².

-The vehicles will have amenities such as spaces for wheelchair users, multi-functional spaces, and room for eight bicycles or four prams.
+The vehicles features amenities such as spaces for wheelchair users, multi-functional spaces, and room for either eight bicycles or four prams.

-The trains feature Wi-Fi connectivity and USB connectors for charging mobile phones and laptops.
+The trains are equipped with Wi-Fi connectivity and USB connectors for charging mobile phones and laptops.

 The first order for Citylink vehicles was placed by Spanish railway company Ferrocarriles de la Generalitat Valenciana for the Alicante network.

 Hungarian passenger service operator MÁV-START and Stadler signed a contract for the supply of eight trams in May 2017.
 The contract also includes an option for four additional units.
-The bi-directional diesel-electric hybrid tram-trains will link the tram systems of Szeged and Hódmezövásárhely without transhipments.
+The bi-directional diesel-electric hybrid tram-trains link the tram systems of Szeged and Hódmezövásárhely, without transhipments.

 The first Citylink tram-train prototype was delivered to MÁV-START in Hungary in January 2021.
-The remaining seven vehicles are expected to be delivered in 2021, with operations set to begin in the last quarter of the year.
+The second Citylink tram-train was delivered in March 2021, followed by the third in April 2021.